 These will usually be short, language-focused videos targeting a particular linguistic theme.
 They include “how to introduce yourself to a stranger,” to “ordering in a restaurant” or “asking directions.”
 There are literally dozens of sites on the Internet that offer this type of material.
-Here are two of my favorites:
+Here are three of my favorites:

 - ESLvideo.com – At ESLvideo, you can find a large set of videos accompanied by short, listening-type quizzes.
 A fine feature on the site is being able to add your own videos and quizzes with their Quiz Builder.
 This feature makes your work available to you whenever you need it.
 That helps you keep and share your best video finds and the quizzes you’ve developed.